Best Way To Clean iPhone to keep it germ free and not harm the screen

 For health and sanitation purposes, as well to protect my phone from stains caused by makeup, food, oils and lotions, I now make it a practice to clean my phone.
 While it might be tempting, it’s best to stay away from using household cleaners.

-Fluids such as window cleaners, aerosol sprays, solvents, alcohol, or ammonia can erode the oleophobic coating on the iPhone 3GS, 4 or 5.
+Fluids such as window cleaners, aerosol sprays, solvents, alcohol, or ammonia can erode the oleophobic coating on the iPhone and iPads.
 This coating repels oil, but will diminish over time with normal usage.
 So, for serious sanitizing it’s worth investing in antibacterial wipes or sprays designed especially for computer devices.
+For less than $10 you can get a simple kit with TSA approved sized spray bottle (enough for about 100 cleanings) and a non-abrasive cloth.
+Try this one from Amazon – Ultimate Screen Cleaner Kit with Microfiber Cloth .
+Now that you have the materials in hand, let’s get started on how to get your phone clean.

 To effectively clean an iPhone you can perform the following steps: